SIMPLE INTEREST

 Let Principal = P, Rate = R% per annum, Time = n years.

-I. When interest is compound Annually:
+interest is compound Annually:

 Amount = P(1+R/100)n